-Mr. [Madam] President, I move that the Senate concur in House Amendment Barcode No(s) to Senate Bill .
+Mr. [Madam] President, I move that the Senate concur in House amendment barcode to Senate Bill ..
 (Rule 7.8, majority vote of those present and voting, but final bill vote requirements remain the same)

 Concur in House Amendment as Amended